Qualities of a Good Listener: A Mindful, Practical Guide

 Caption: “The qualities of a good listener include presence, culturally appropriate eye contact, relaxed body language, and a pause before responding.”

 A good visual should feel ordinary, not staged like a therapy poster.
-Think bus seat, office stairwell, or two chairs near a window.
-The point is everyday practice: one person speaks, the other notices the urge to jump in, breathes, and stays with the next sentence.
+Think of two people paused near parking garage stairs, a quiet museum gallery after a docent tour, or a driver checking a truck cab mirror before listening again.
+The point is everyday practice: one person speaks, the other notices the urge to jump in, takes a steadier breath, and stays with the next sentence.

 Limitations